ResumeCharge/GeneratorService/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

+# The easiest way to get started is by following the instructions in https://github.com/ResumeCharge/standalone.
+This will deploy the entire ResumeCharge stack using Docker.

 The instructions below are not detailed/complete at the moment, I am working to write a detailed guide for setting up this project if you want to spin up your own instance.
 If you are interested in developing or running ResumeCharge locally please reach-out to me at [adam@adamlawson.dev](mailto:adam@adamlawson.dev).